 This handbook covers the qualitative methods used in psychology combining 'how-to-do-it' summaries with examination of historical and theoretical foundations.
 Examples from recent research are used to illustrate how each method has been applied, the data analysed and the insights gained.

-For online access to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth edition.
+For online access to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth edition, Text Revision (and continued access to the DSM-5 pre-revisions).

 PsycINFO comprehensively indexes the literature of psychology/behavioral sciences, including journals, books and book chapters, and dissertations.
 Journal coverage spans 1800 - present; monograph indexing extends back to 1600.